JuliaHEP/Geant4.jl/docs/src/index.md

 3.7416573867739413
 ```

-## G4 Julia interface
+## Genat4 Julia interface
 The main goal for defining a Geant4 application in the Julia interface is to create an instance of the [`G4JLApplication`](@ref) type, where all the needed elements for running a Geant4 application are declared, such as the detector geometry, the physics list, the primary particle generator, the type of run manager, the user actions, etc. These are the needed elements:
 - **detector**.
 An instance of a detector structure inheriting from the abstract type `G4JLDetector`, in which all the detector parameters are defined.
 The user should also provide a method specialization of `Geant4.getConstructor(::G4JLDetector)::Function` to return the Julia function that toolkit needs to call in order to construct the geometry and return the pointer of the 'world' physical volume.
 There is no default.
 - **simdata**.
 An instance of the simulation data structure that the program will need to collect during the simulation execution.
 This mutable structure needs to inherit from the abstract type `G4JLSimulationData` and is completely user defined with counters, data structures to collect the hits or doses, histograms, etc. The default is an instance of type `G4JLNoData`.
 - **nthreads**.
 Number of worker threads to be used.
 The default is 0, which means serial mode.
 Any number > 0 will use the MT functionality of Geant4, and therefore the user would need to pay attention to the user actions that are run concurrently to avoid data races (see [Julia doc on multi-threading](https://docs.julialang.org/en/v1/manual/multi-threading/#Data-race-freedom))
+- **verbose**.
+Verbosity level (for physics list).
+The default is 0.
 - **physics_type**.
 The physics list predefined type.
 Default is `FTFP_BERT`.
 - **generator_type**.
 The primary generator generator type.
 The default is `G4JLParticleGun`, which encapsulates a `G4ParticleGun`.
 The underlying `G4ParticleGun` can be obtained by calling `GetGun()`.
 - **user actions**.
 Julia methods defining the different possible user actions (e.g. stepping action, tracking action, run action, event action).
 The default is no action.
 - **sdetectors**.
 List of sensitive detectors.
 This is given as a `Vector` of pairs `lv::String => sd::G4JLSensitiveDetector` to associate logical volumes by name to sensitive detector instances (see next section).
+- **scorers**.
+List of scoring meshes defined with the function [`G4JLScoringMesh`](@ref).

 Once the `G4JLApplication` is instantiated (and implicitely an instance of the `G4RunManager` created), the user can control the application with the following commands:
 - `configure(::G4JLApplication)`.
 It associates the physics list, generator and user actions to the selected `G4RunManager` instance.